 I had the opportunity to attend a workshop at one of my favorite bead shops.
-The workshop
+The workshop was for Besom making.
+The word besommeans: a broom made of twigs tied round a stick.

 The bristles can be made of twigs, straw, or herbs.
 In my broom I used eucalyptus because it is a symbol for protection.
 I added wheat to symbolize abundance.
 I am uncertain what the bushy grass is in the main part of the broom.
 All the supplies were provided.
+Most of the women chose to add ribbon and bows but, I wanted to wait and add some beading and fabric scraps.
+You can see the jute that was wrapped twice to hold the "sticks" and grass in place.

-about it the fact that a home is swept clean changes the feeling of a room.
+The broom has been associated with sweeping away negative energies and protection.
+If you think about it the fact that a home is swept clean changes the feeling of a room.

 During the burning times in Europe the broom was an important tool for witches.
 It was something that was common and was used daily by everyone.
 So being a common item witches were able to use the broom quietly for clearing an area for ritual work.
 It could hide one of their most important tools, the wand.
 Some ancient brooms contained hidden compartments in the handle.